Queen's Tears Plant (Billbergia Bromeliads) Care Indoors, Propagation, Problems and Solutions

 Queen's Tears Bromeliad dark, soft, drooping, long leaves are caused by too little light.
 Move the bromeliad to a brighter spot and ensure it is receiving bright light or grow it under grow lights.

-In addition, regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent a lop-sided growth.
+In addition, turn the pot regularly to ensure that the plant receives light on all sides for uniform growth and prevent a lop-sided growth.

 You liked it?
 Share on social media.